clasanch/pdf-reducer/README.md

 Tool to reduce the size of PDF files using Ghostscript with parallel processing.

 ## Summary
 This tool splits a PDF file into chunks, reduces the size of each chunk using Ghostscript, and then combines the reduced chunks into a single optimized PDF file.
+Built for power users who prioritize speed without sacrificing core readability.

 ## Main Features
 - **Parallel Processing: ** Splits and reduces PDF chunks simultaneously to speed up the process.